Lady Gaga Said This About Bradley Cooper After Intimate Oscars Performance

-Oscar-winner Lady Gaga was “proud” of A Star is Born co-star Bradley Cooper after their intimate duet of the Academy Award-nominated song “Shallow” brought the house down at the 91st Academy Awards on February 24.
+First-time Oscar winner Lady Gaga was “proud” of A Star is Born co-star Bradley Cooper after their intimate duet of the Academy Award-nominated song “Shallow” brought the house down at the 91st Academy Awards on February 24.

 After a performance that continued to fuel rumors of undeniable chemistry between Gaga and Cooper, the twosome left the stage to thunderous applause from the wings of the Dolby Theatre, where the Oscars were held.